kat-ash59/AnimalSpaAndRetreat/README.md

 ### Description
-We Welcome you to our luxurious Spa and Retreat where your favorite animal will be treated to extremely luxurious spa treaments, including but not limited to mani/pedis, facials, shampoo, conditioner, hair styling, massage, ...
-We hope your animal enjoys their stay with us and comes home with a new attitude on life.
+We're excited to announce the COMPLETION of building out our NEW Animal Retreat and Spa Resort.
+We welcome our non-human guests, and invite them all to luxuriate in delight!
+We hired the best attendant on the planet to provide for all our guests.

 ### Technologies Used
+Scanner
+while loops
+for loops
+arrays
+public static final
+lots of separate methods to get code a bit dryer

 ### Lessons Learned
-Use Sysout to test as you build
+Use Sysout to test as you build and add if (debug == true) around it so you can turn them off and on without having to worry about going back and deleting them

-Build a little Test a little - cheep cheep cheep
+Build a little Test a little - cheep cheep cheep - build a little test a little - cheep

+if reading from scanner an reading nextInt, nextDouble, nextChar you MUST cleanup after and use a nextLine to gobble up <cr> that is entered